whalebone/wb-docs/en/hos.rst

 It is not necessary for the service to listen on port 53, thus there is no requirement for the application firewall to follow.

 Additionally, service is listening on *TCP endpoint localhost:9000* to provide data endpoint for UI app, and UI app server ``whosui.exe`` listens on *TCP endpoint localhost:55221* to render graphical components.
-Even though theese ports are not critical for HOS operation they are relevant for UI app ``AdminUI.exe``.
+Even though these ports are not critical for HOS operation they are relevant for UI app ``AdminUI.exe``.
 Please ensure that services are allowed to listen on those local ports as this allows user to have insight into app operation.